 How Micro Focus enables our customers to “run and transform”

-We deliver mission-critical technology and services that help more than 40,000 customers worldwide manage core IT elements of their business.
+We deliver mission-critical technology and services that help tens of thousands of customers worldwide manage core IT elements of their business.
 Strengthened by a top-10 patent portfolio and expert professional services, our broad set of technology for security, IT operations, application delivery, governance, modernization, and analytics provides the innovative solutions you need to run and transform—at the same time:

 - Accelerate Application Delivery: Deliver at high speed with low risk.